Sally332/MM-KPNN-Neural-Network/README.md

 - **Interpretability**: Enables node and edge attribution to uncover the biological drivers of classification.

 - Richly commented script guide users through logic, assumptions, and interpretation. "scripts/Pipeline_mm-kpnn.ipynb"
+- The Prototype.ipynb serves as a conceptual demonstration of the model's design, flexibility, and explainability features.
-- Scripts for preprocessing real scRNA-seq, scATAC-seq, and spatial data are provided as supporting material for demonstration.
+- Preprocessing real scRNA-seq, scATAC-seq, and spatial data are provided as supporting material for demonstration.

 ## Applications